 But first things first.
 Before you invest the effort into making a pallet bin, you need to decide if it’s worth if for you.

-- The size and capacity makes them excellent for hot composting.
+- Their size and capacity make them excellent for hot composting.

-- Slatted edges means oxygen can get in.
+- Slatted edges mean oxygen can get in.

 - Cheap!
-All you need to purchase is screws, hinges and corner brackets.
+All you need to purchase are screws, hinges and corner brackets.

-- Open slotted sides sides means insulation is lacking, and they don’t do so well in winter unless you insulate them.
+- Open-slotted sides mean insulation is lacking, and they don’t do so well in winter unless you insulate them.

 - Their sheer size means they are not suitable for smaller gardens with less material to compost.
-In that case you would be better of with a slatted bin or a closed bin system.
+In that case, you would be better off with a slatted bin or a closed bin system.

-- Pallet bins can be heavy – ideally you need two people to collect them, and a decent sized vehicles to put them on.
+- Pallet bins can be heavy – ideally, you need two people to collect them, and a decent sized vehicle to put them on.

 - They can look unsightly (but see below for a tip on this.)